lbelzile/math80667a/docs/02-hypothesis_testing.md

 :::

+An hypothesis test will focus on one or multiple of these characteristics.
+Suppose for simplicity that we have only two groups, control and treatment, whose population averages are $\mu_C$ and $\mu_T$ we wish to compare.
 People commonly look at the difference in average, say $\delta=\mu_T - \mu_C$ as a measure of the effectiveness of the treatment.^[We could look at the ratio $\mu_T/\mu_C$ instead.]
 If we properly randomized observations in each subgroup and nothing else changes, then this measures the impact of the treatment.
 Because we only have a sample at hand and not the whole population, we don't know for sure the values of $\mu_C$ and $\mu_T$.
-These quantities exist, but are unknown to us so the best we can do is estimate them using random samples that are drawn from the population.
+These quantities exist, but are unknown to us so the best we can do is estimate them using our sample.
+If we have a random sample from the population, then the characteristics of the sample will be (noisy) proxys of those of the population.

 We call numerical summaries of the data **statistics**.
 Its important to distinguish between procedures/formulas and their numerical values.
 An **estimator** is a rule or formula used to calculate an estimate of some parameter or quantity of interest based on observed data (like a recipe for cake).
 Once we have observed data we can actually compute the sample mean, that is, we have an estimate --- an actual value (the cake), which is a single realization and not random.
 In other words,

-- an estimand is our conceptual target, like the population characteristic of interest.
+- an estimand is our conceptual target, like the population characteristic of interest (population mean).
 - an estimator is the procedure or formula telling us how to transform the sample data into a numerical summary that is a proxy of our target.
 - an estimate is a number, the numerical value obtained once we apply the formula to observed data.